 Low muscle tone (hypotonia) can sometimes result in feeding problems and may require tube feeding and standard measures for gastroesophageal reflux.

 Early removal of cataracts is recommended to promote optimum development of vision.
 Eyeglasses and contact lenses help to improve vision.
-Glaucoma sometimes can be treated with medication (eyedrops) but usually requires surgery which is not always successful with a single operation.
-If they occur, corneal keloids can sometimes be surgically removed but often recur.
+Glaucoma occurring in half of males sometimes may be treated with medication (eyedrops) but usually requires surgery, which is not always successful with a single operation.
+If they occur, corneal keloids can sometimes be removed surgically but often recur more aggressive than before.
 There is no consistent proven therapy to eradicate corneal keloids.

 Proximal tubular dysfunction of the Fanconi type is treated with oral supplements of sodium and potassium bicarbonate or citrate.
 Doses must be determined on an individual basis.

 Oral phosphate and oral calcitriol are used to treat (or prevent) rickets.
+Bone density should be monitored periodically.
 Seizure disorders are treated with anticonvulsant medications.
 Behavior problems are treated with behavior modification and medications.